Complete vs Incomplete Spinal Cord Injury: What You Need to Know

 How Complete and Incomplete Spinal Cord Injuries Are Caused

 Whether a spinal cord injury is complete or incomplete has little to do with the source of the injury.
 A gunshot can fully or partially sever the spinal cord, and the outcome provides little insight into how severe the initial injury was.
 Something as seemingly innocuous as the position in which you were sitting at the time of the injury may determine whether it is complete or incomplete.
 The leading causes of both complete and incomplete spinal cord injuries are:

-The remainder includes infections, unknown injuries, and similar injury sources.
+Other causes of SCIs include infections, unknown injuries, medical malpractice, and similar injury sources.
 If you suspect that you or your loved one has been the victim of medical malpractice, you may be able to receive financial compensation.
 Time is a key factor, both in terms of your potential rehabilitation from a spinal cord injury as well as your ability to file a lawsuit due to each state’s statutes of limitations.